prajwel/UVIT-POC/Theia (UVIT VIS Filter Check)/readme.md

+# Theia
-# This place has the VIS channel filter checking tool for UVIT.
+This place has the VIS channel filter checking tool for UVIT.